-Finally – the sun’s out, your winter coat is headed to the dry cleaner and your grocery store produce selection just got a little brighter.
-Spring is here, and that means it’s time to fill your plate (and your belly) with a whole lot more than soup and casserole and, instead, leap for fresh fruits and veggies that are now back in season.
+The days are getting longer and your grocery store produce selection is getting a little brighter.
+Spring is around the corner, and that means it’s time to fill your plate (and your belly) with a whole lot more than soup and casserole and, instead, opt for fresh fruits and veggies that are now back in season.

-You might have enjoyed the can version in your spinach and artichoke dips over the football-watching months, but the fresh kind are optimal from March to June (and back again in the fall).
+You might have enjoyed the canned version in your spinach and artichoke dips over the football-watching months, but the fresh kind are optimal from March to June (and back again in the fall).
 And, when they’re not coupled with heavy cream and mozzarella, artichokes are super healthy.
-In fact, one ‘choke alone offers up 10 grams of fiber along with a boatload of vitamin C, thiamin, riboflavin, niacin, folate vitamin B-6, B-12, A, E, D and K. And, because they’re known to have the highest antioxidant level out of all vegetables, they defend your immune system like no other and have been proven to reduce your risk of developing cancer.
+In fact, one ‘choke alone offers up 10 grams of fiber along with a boatload of vitamin C, thiamin, riboflavin, niacin, folate vitamin B-6, B-12, A, E, D and K. And, because they’re known to have the highest antioxidant level out of all vegetables, they defend your immune system like no other.

 Try: Spinach Artichoke Stuffed Chicken—protein-packed goodness that still offers a creamy flavor.

 Once dubbed the “food of kings” by Louis XIV of France, this stringy, delicious vegetable has snuck its way into almost any kind of recipe.
 And for good reason!
 Each stalk is loaded with B and C vitamins, iron, fiber folate and more, and just like artichokes, asparagus is also known to help in the fight against cancer—specifically bone, breast, colon, larynx and lung.
 Researchers also found that it helps our brains stay active and healthy.
 In a Tufts University study, older adults with healthy levels of folate and B12 scored higher on tests of response speed and mental ability!